Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-While wielding a single weapon with the :weapon-prop-versatile: **Versatile** property and no Shield, you gain a +1 bonus to your attack roll and damage roll with that weapon.
-While doing so, you can also take a :rsc-b: **Bonus Action** to make a single Unarmed Strike (Grapple or Shove only) or take the Utilise action.
+While wielding a single weapon with the :weapon-prop-versatile: ^^Versatile^^ property and no Shield, you gain a +1 bonus to your attack roll and damage roll with that weapon.
+While doing so, you can take one of the following actions as a :rsc-b: Bonus Action: Grapple, Shove, or Utilise.

 ---